All Episodes

 Well, I hope it helps.

-Um there is breaking news out there, folks.
+There is breaking news out there, folks.

-But apparently the breaking news is that Senator Ted Cruz is expected to endorse Trump and that it could happen as early as today.
+But apparently, the breaking news is that Senator Ted Cruz is expected to endorse Trump and that it could happen as early as today.

-Politico has rushed a story um on their website about this, but there's not much more to it than that.
+Politico has rushed a story on their website about this, but there's not much more to it than that.

 I don't know.